 Using a good quality paper towel makes light work of the job, but you won’t need much.
 Use just one piece of Plenty The Original One to avoid waste.

-Method 2: Using heat to remove chewing gum from carpet and sofas
+Method 2: How to remove chewing gum from a carpet using heat

-How to remove chewing gum from a carpet: What you’ll need
+How to remove gum from fabric: What you’ll need

 - An iron